Niisshhannn/Chatbot_Psycho/README.md

 ## How to run Front-end

-1. install node on the[website official](https://nodejs.org/en/),please install version-LTS
+1. install node from [website official] (https://nodejs.org/en/),please install version-LTS
 2. cd to web
 3. run`npm install`
 4. wait for installing